119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Scrapping electric and hybrid cars is a complex process because it requires careful handling of unique materials.
 From high-voltage batteries to lightweight auto parts, every step needs specialized knowledge.
 While the process costs more than scrapping traditional cars, it plays a key role in reducing waste and recovering valuable resources.

-With better recycling methods and growing awareness, Canada is going on the way to a greener future.
+With better recycling methods and growing awareness, Canada is on the path to a greener future.
 If you are thinking of scrapping your electric or hybrid car, choose a licensed facility that follows proper recycling practices.
 Greenway Auto Recycling is one such recycling facility that offers you on-time pickup services and handles your electric and hybrid car with care.